ThisisPatientEngagementcontent

 Post-Traumatic Stress Disorder, Adult

-Post-traumatic stress disorder (PTSD) is a mental health condition that can occur after a traumatic event, such as a threat to life, a serious injury, sexual violence, or any type of abuse.
-Sometimes, PTSD can occur in people who hear about trauma that occurs to a close family member or friend.
-PTSD can happen to anyone at any age.
+Post-traumatic stress disorder (PTSD) is a mental health condition.
+It may start after a life-changing event or trauma.
+PTSD can also occur in people who hear about trauma that happens to a close family member or friend.

 What are the causes?